 - I would refuse to cooperate when a course of action was unacceptable.
 (Like, “Hey, somehow I spent all of that reimbursement for the math conference—can you work some overtime to make that up?
 Oh, and I really want a new dremal set.”)

 At one point, instead of working overtime while caring for two young children, I suggested he sell his guitar amplifier.
 Imagine my surprise when he actually sold it!
 It was one of the first times I saw him take responsibility for his financial mismanagement, instead of expecting me to twist myself into a pretzel to make it all work.

-I had to reconnect with “activities and people that bring [me] pleasure.”
+Reconnect with “activities and people that bring [me] pleasure.”